Article on Hybrid Space is published by the Lithuanian Union of Architects.

 Contributors: Chiara Dorbolò, Hybrid Space Lab (prof. Elizabeth Sikiaridi and prof. Frans Vogelaar), Jay Springett, Jaspar Joseph-Lester, Samuel Perea-Diaz and Banu Çiçek Tülü, and Viktorija Šiaulytė.

 The book ‘Regeneration [and its discontents]’ is a continuation and expansion of the discussion series of the same name.
-During the series (curated by Tautvydas Urbelis, Noah Brehmer and Miglė Babickaitė) the concept of ‘regeneration’ became a tool to explore multifaceted interaction between city, culture, art and politics.
-With specialists from different disciplines introducing strategies for activating positive urban and architectural development through art, aesthetics and sound, the talks and accompanying events showed that ‘regeneration’ escapes boundaries of one discipline and is a promising lens to think about different urban futures.
+During the series (curated by Tautvydas Urbelis, Noah Brehmer, and Miglė Babickaitė) the concept of ‘regeneration’ became a tool to explore multifaceted interaction between city, culture, art, and politics.
+With specialists from different disciplines introducing strategies for activating positive urban and architectural development through art, aesthetics, and sound, the talks and accompanying events showed that ‘regeneration’ escapes boundaries of one discipline and is a promising lens to think about different urban futures.

 The book ‘Regeneration [and its Discontents]’ expands some of the key ideas of the talk series, looking towards the potential futures of speculative and real urban environments.
-The image of weeds breaking through concrete articulates the physicalisation of the will to transform in alien environments; to become new, to regenerate.
+The image of weeds breaking through concrete articulates the embodiment of the will to transform in alien environments; to become new, to regenerate.
 ‘Regeneration [and its discontents]’ are all the collections of the intricate root systems that permeate the modern city, interacting with the material and immaterial (infra)structures.
 On different scales and from different angles, 6 authors embark on their own journeys through the city.